Tenderize/docs/guides/swap.md

 # Using TenderSwap

-Once you gain TenderTokens and start earning staking rewards, you can easily convert them back for the original assets using TenderSwap, for example tenderLPT for LPT.
-To do this select the "Swap" tab in the Tenderizer app.
+Once you gain TenderTokens and start earning staking rewards, you can easily convert them back for the original assets using TenderSwap, for example tLPT (tenderLPT) for LPT.
+To do this select the "Swap" tab in the Tenderize app.

 Here you can enter an amount to swap or switch between the TenderToken and the original asset using the "🔄" button.